-Kibble is Scotland's specialist provider of services for at risk children and young people.
+Kibble is a specialist centre that supports at risk children and young people across the UK.
 By providing a range of integrated services, we help build positive futures for young people with complex social, emotional and educational needs.

-As one of Scotland's oldest charities, and today a leading social enterprise, Kibble works with children and young people aged 5+.
-We recognise every person is unique - that's why we provide tailored support to ensure each young person gets the transitional support they need to overcome trauma, and lead happy, healthy and fulfilled lives.
+As a charity and a leading social enterprise, we've been helping children and young people (aged 5+) for 160 years.
+We recognise every person is unique - and that's why our support is tailored to ensure each young person gets the help they need to overcome trauma, and lead happy, healthy and fulfilled lives.
 Through our range of services, we support young people to reach their full potential.

-We firmly believe that caring is something that should be done with young people, not to them, and we're focused on creating a safe, secure and nurturing where young people feel valued, respected and listened to.
-Each young person's care plan is uniquely tailored, and is formed in consultation with them and their families or carers.
-The purpose of the care plan is to meet the best interests of the young person; keeping them safe, helping them grow and reach their potential.
+We firmly believe that caring is something that should be done with young people, not to them, and we're focused on creating a safe, stable and nurturing environment where young people feel valued, respected and listened to.
+We encourage young people to believe in themselves, feel a sense of belonging and realise their own selfworth.
+Each young person's care plan is uniquely tailored and is formed in consultation with them and their families or carers.
+The purpose of the care plan is to meet the best interests of the young person; keeping them safe and helping them to move forward with their lives.

-Kibble is one of the largest employers in the Paisley area, with a diverse range of roles in child and youth care, and supporting services.
+With a staff cohort of over 600 employees, Kibble offers a diverse range of roles in child and youth care, and support services.
 Our staff are the backbone of all our services to young people.
-The friendly, familiar faces that greet the young people daily, whether in the classroom, in the kitchen, or in a support environment underpin relationships based on trust and respect.
+They are the friendly, familiar faces that greet the young people daily, whether it's in the classroom, in the kitchen, or in a support environment.
+Relationships they build are based on trust and respect.

-As an organisation Kibble is committed to ensuring an equality of opportunity in the workplace.
+As an organisation Kibble is dedicated to ensuring an equality of opportunity in the workplace.
 We strive to be a fair and just employer and are committed to diversity and inclusion.
 This commitment is imbedded in Kibble's culture.

-Kibble is a Learning Organisation and welcomes the transparency of publishing gender pay gaps as it affords the opportunity to not only learn from our own data and analysis, but to share best practice from other charities and organisations operating within our sector.
+Kibble is a learning organisation and we welcome the transparency of publishing gender pay gaps as it affords the opportunity to not only learn from our own data and analysis, but to share best practice from other charities and organisations operating within our sector.